-For all the cocktail menus you’ve pursued, you may be wondering what is the difference between tequila and mezcal?
+There’s a never a day more suited than Cinco de Mayo to wonder: What is the difference between tequila and mezcal?
 They’re both made from agave, sure, but different species from different regions of Mexico—and the production process for each results in different flavors too.
-So pour a shot, sprinkle on some worm salt, and keep reading.
+So pour a shot, sprinkle on some bug salt, and keep reading.

 margarita, anyone?), as imbibers are beginning to look for different layers of flavor, tequila’s cousin, mezcal (also spelled mescal), has been finding a place on bar shelves.
 While both spirits are made from the agave plant, they are distinct in flavor, harvest location and manufacturing process.While tequila has been a bar mainstay for years (

 “To make mezcal, you can use around 40 different types of agave.
 One of them is blue agave, which is the only agave used for the production of 100 percent tequila, so in theory all mezcal is tequila but not all tequila is mezcal,” says Ignacio “Nacho” Jimenez of New York, NY-based Ghost Donkey.

 According to Nico de Soto, co-owner and mixologist at New York, NY-based Mace, tequila is harvested from five locations in Mexico: Michoacán, Guanajuato, Nayarit, Tamaulipas, and Jalisco.
 Mezcal, however, comes from more locations, including Durango, Guanajuato, Guerrero, San Luis Potosi, Tamaulipas, Zacatecas, Michoacán, Puebla, and Oaxaca.
 Additionally, he says, the city of Oaxaca produces about 85 percent of mezcal.

 Related Reading: Mezcal Unión Honors Mexico’s History While Nurturing Its Future